ssoRL/last-god-of-darkness/tlgotd-content.md

 As I search, I avoid looking at the Professor's body on the ground.
 I mutter to myself, “That was a long time ago.
 Hundreds and hundreds.
 Thousands of years ago.”
 It seems true.

-I hear a rustling in the jungle behind me and swing around, pointing my flashlight bean into the darkness.
+I hear a rustling in the jungle behind me and swing around, pointing my flashlight beam into the darkness.

 From there, I see a pair of eyes watching me, slit-like pupils in the center of golden orbs.
 They approach and a moment later I see the whole jaguar.
 It's body is sleek and spotted, and much larger than I thought a jaguar should be.